fbertran/bigPLScox/README.md

 Additional articles are available in the `vignettes/` directory:

-* *Getting started with bigPLScox* — a walkthrough of core modelling and validation helpers.
+* *Getting started with bigPLScox* — a walkthrough of core modelling, cross-validation, and diagnostic helpers.
+* *Overview of bigPLScox* — a tour of the main modelling functions with practical guidance on choosing estimators.
 * *Big-memory workflows with bigPLScox* — guidance on using `bigmemory` matrices and parallel back-ends.

-A reproducible benchmarking script contrasting `big_pls_cox()` with `plsRcox::plsRcox()` is available under `inst/benchmarks/`.
+* *Benchmarking bigPLScox* — reproducible performance comparisons using the **bench** package.

+Standalone benchmarking scripts that complement the vignette live under `inst/benchmarks/`.

-The documentation website and examples are maintained by Frédéric Bertrand and Myriam Maumy-Bertrand.
+The documentation website and examples are maintained by Frédéric Bertrand and Myriam Maumy.

 ## Key features